Quadrivalent Influenza Vaccine, surface antigen, inactivated (influenza virus haemagglutinin)

 - unusual tiredness or weakness that is sudden and severe.

 As with all vaccines given by injection there is a very small risk of such reactions.
 Allergy to INFLUVAC TETRA is rare.
-Any such severe rea
+Any such severe reactions wil

 l usually occur within the first few hours of vaccination.